Point Loma Marina

 Members of our team are on the school advisory board, regularly present to classes and critique student projects.

+We aim to contribute an amount equal to 1% of our target net revenue every year.
 We support numerous organizations through annual contributions, sponsorships, board and volunteer involvement, and are active participants in a range of conservation and service projects.

 ACE Mentor Program